 The central bank this week kept the benchmark reference rate at 8.25 percent for a seventh month.
 High rates are partially to blame for low investment, Finance Minister Anton Siluanov said yesterday.

 The central bank still expects to contain inflation below 6 percent, the top of its target range, Ignatiev said yesterday.
-Bank Rossii may lower its main interest rates before inflation decelerates to within its target range, he said.
+Bank Rossii may lower its main interest rates before inflation decelerates to within its target range of 5 percent to 6 percent, he said.

 The inflation rate was 7.2 percent as of March 25.
 A drop in grain prices, which began in February and will probably continue for the coming months, is an important factor, Ignatiev said.